 • Buildings 5-40 years

+• Machinery and equipment 4-10 years

+NIc depression is reported for land

-• Machinery and equipment 4-10 years No depreciation is recorded for land.
+No depreciation is recorded for land.

 Impairment of assets subject to amortization and depreciation

 The carrying values of intangible assets subject to amortization and property, plant and equipment is reviewed for impairment whenever events and changes in circumstances indicate that the carrying amount of an asset may not be recoverable.